huimiu/team-central-dashboard/SDK-usage.md

 ## BaseWidget

-Create a widget file in `src/widgets` folder.
-Inherit the `BaseWidget` class from [@microsoft/teamsfx-react](https://www.npmjs.com/package/@microsoft/teamsfx-react/v/3.0.1-alpha.ru6q1vrv0.0).
+This class is the base class provides basic functionality to create a widget.
 The following table lists the methods that you can override to customize your widget.

 | Methods     | Function                                                                                                                                      |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------- |